MohammadSoleimanikia/quiz-app/README.md

 ### `useCallback`
 - **Used in**: `Quiz.jsx`
 - **Why?**
-  - Optimizes `handleSelectAnswer` and `handleSkipAnswer` so they do not get recreated unnecessarily on re-renders.
+  - Optimizes `handleSelectAnswer` and `handleSkipAnswer` so they do not get recreated unnecessarily on re-renders cause these functions are used into dependency array.

 ### `useRef`
 - **Used in**: `Answers.jsx`